Disruption-Consulting/autoMigrate/README.md

 *`USER`*
 >Name of transfer user.
 Default is MIGRATION.
 Ony change this if "MIGRATION" happens to exist pre-migration.

-### "tgt_migr.sql"
+### tgt_migr.sql

 `USER`
->Name of user created on source database through which we access data and metadata via a db link.
+>Name of source database user referenced in database link.
+Default is MIGRATION.

 `HOST`
->Name of the server hosting the source database.
+>IP Address of the server hosting the source database.

+`SERVICE`
+>Name of the source database's listening service running in the source environment.

 `PORT`
 >Port on which service is registered with the listener.
 Default is 1521.

-`SERVICE`
->Name of the service running on the source database that is registered with the local listener.
-We use these first 4 parameters to create the database link.

 `PDBNAME`
->Name of the Pluggable database (PDB) to be created in the current CDB.
-Will normally be the name of the source database.
+>Name of the Pluggable database (PDB) to be created in the CDB.

 *`TMPDIR`*
->Directory where temporary files created during the migration should be held.
+>Directory where generated script and log files are created.
 Default is `/tmp`

 *`OVERRIDE=[CONV-DB|XTTS-TS]`*
 - *`CONV-DB`* - forces migration by FULL logical export/import.
-- *`XTTS-TS`* - forces migration by TRANSPORTABLE TABLESPACE rather than TRANSPORTABLE DATABASE
+- *`XTTS-TS`* - forces migration by TRANSPORTABLE TABLESPACE rather than TRANSPORTABLE DATABASE. *** FOR TESTING PURPOSES ONLY ***

-*`ACTION=[FORCE-STOP|DEL-UNPLUG|RESTART]`*
-- *`FORCE-STOP`*  - stops the MIGRATION_JOB immediately
-- *`DEL-UNPLUG`* - if a re-run deletes any transferred data files that have not been plugged into the PDB
-- *`RESTART`* - use if restarting after network failure had interrupted a previous run
+*`ACTION=[REMOVE]`*
+- *`REMOVE`* - drops the PDB identified by PDBNAME parameter.
+Use this prior to refresh for example.